Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: INTRODUCTION

 which involves the transverse-momentum-dependent (TMD) parton densities $f_{i/H}$ \cite{CS81,JMY05}, the fragmentation functions $d_{H/i}$, and the parton-level differential cross section $d\sigma_{i+j\to k+l}$.
 The sum over the flavors and the integral over momenta of the partons are implicit in the above expression.

-When factorizing the TMD parton density $f_{i/1}$, infrared divergences from the soft gluons were identified, which are exchanged among $f_{i/1}$ and other subprocesses of the collision \cite{VY07,CQ06}.
+When factorizing the TMD parton density $f_{i/1}$, infrared divergences from gluon exchanges among $f_{i/1}$ and other subprocesses of the collision were identified \cite{VY07,CQ06}.
 These divergences, violating the universality of $f_{i/1}$, break the $k_T$ factorization for the hadron hadroproduction.
 The source of the factorization breakdown is briefly explained below.
 Consider the one-loop diagrams in Figs.~\ref{fig1}(a), \ref{fig1}(b), and \ref{fig1}(c) with radiative gluons being emitted by the spectator in $H_1$ and attaching to the active partons in $H_4$, $H_2$ and $H_3$, respectively.
-These active parton lines can be eikonalized, if focusing on the collection of infrared divergences.
+These active parton lines can be eikonalized, if focusing on the collection of infrared divergences from the region with the loop momentum $l$ collinear to $p_1$.
 The eikonal line from $H_3$ corresponds to the Wilson line appearing in the operator definition of $f_{i/1}$.
-The infrared divergences in Figs.~\ref{fig1}(a) and \ref{fig1}(b), which carry the information of the TMD parton density $f_{j/2}$, need to cancel in order to ensure the universality of $f_{i/1}$.
+The collinear divergences in Figs.~\ref{fig1}(a) and \ref{fig1}(b), which carry the information of the TMD parton density $f_{j/2}$, need to cancel in order to ensure the universality of $f_{i/1}$.
 However, the eikonal propagators associated with the partons in $H_2$ and $H_4$ are summed into an imaginary piece

-where the first (second) term comes from Fig.~\ref{fig1}(a) (\ref{fig1}(b)), and $l$ denotes the loop momentum.
-The $\delta$-function leads to a residual soft divergence from the Glauber region with $l^+=0$ \cite{BBP81}.
+where the first (second) term comes from Fig.~\ref{fig1}(a) (\ref{fig1}(b)).
+The $\delta$-function leads to a residual infrared divergence from the Glauber region \cite{BBP81}.

-This one-loop residual soft divergence may not cause trouble, if the leading-order (LO) amplitude ${\cal M}^{(0)}$ is real.
+This one-loop residual infrared divergence may not cause trouble, if the leading-order (LO) amplitude ${\cal M}^{(0)}$ is real.
 The expansion of the differential cross section for the hadron hadroproduction up to next-to-leading order (NLO) gives